HOCKEY SKATE SHARPENING GUIDE

 Pure Hockey's Guide To Understanding Skate Sharpening

-by Tim Carter, Manager of Pure Hockey, Danvers, MA
+By Tim Carter, Manager of Pure Hockey, Danvers, MA

-Here at Pure Hockey, we place a lot of pride into getting you or your loved ones into the right hockey equipment.
+Here at Pure Hockey, we place a lot of pride in getting you or your loved ones into the right hockey equipment.
 That doesn't always mean the most expensive equipment, either - we're talking about the PROPER equipment.

 An often overlooked aspect of shopping at Pure Hockey is our fastidious devotion to service and repair, particularly skate sharpening.
 Not many hockey retailers really take the time to explain the basics of skate sharpening and the nuances that come along with it.
-So we hope this overview gives you a better sense of what exactly happens when your skates get sharpened, what qualifications our employees must go through before they are allowed to touch skates - and most importantly, to give you a better answer when one of our service people asks you "how deep?"
+So we hope this overview gives you a better sense of what exactly happens when your skates get sharpened, what qualifications our employees must go through before they are allowed to touch ice skates - and most importantly, to give you a better answer when one of our service people asks you "how deep?"

 In the end, we want you to be as educated as possible in all things hockey and we hope this helps!